openSUSE/news-o-o/_posts/2008-11-27-development-release-opensuse-111-rc-1-now-available.markdown

 ---
 author: News Team
+comments: true
 date: 2008-11-27 15:04:45+00:00
 layout: post
 link: https://news.opensuse.org/2008/11/27/development-release-opensuse-111-rc-1-now-available/
+slug: development-release-opensuse-111-rc-1-now-available
-title: "Development Release: openSUSE 11.1 RC 1 Now Available"
+title: 'Development Release: openSUSE 11.1 RC 1 Now Available'
+wordpress_id: 1101
 categories:
 - Announcements
 - Distribution
 ---

 The openSUSE Project is happy to announce that openSUSE 11.1 RC 1 is now available.
 If all goes well, this will be the last testing release before the final 11.1 public release on December 18th.

 This release includes a number of bugfixes and changes since 11.1 beta 5, as well as a new license.